orca-zhang/orca-zhang/README.md

 - 🔓\[[unlocker](https://github.com/ez8-co/unlocker)\] Ring3 layer (user mode, non-driver) file unlocking library
   - Possibly the **unique non-violent** solution in the world to unlock malformed directory deletion (this solution cannot be found on the Internet), the **unique memory-mapped file unlocking method** (the association between handle and mapfile has a fault line), supports cross-x86/x64/wow64 operations, supports skipping pipelines and other special handles that may cause deadlock
 - 🔍\[[ezpp](https://github.com/ez8-co/ezpp)\] A very easy-to-use C++ **code-level performance profiler** with **online profiling**
-  - The only one to support **recursion and multithreading** (compared to Google gprofiler and Intel VTune), widely used internally by the company, and has **contributed to performance optimization many times**
+  - The only one to support **recursion and multithreading** (compared to Google gprofiler and Intel VTune), widely used internally by the company, and has **resulted in performance optimization contributions many times**
 - 🔲\[[jsqrcode](https://github.com/ez8-co/jsqrcode)\] Pure JS version QR code parsing library (zxing port)
   - **Several bugs fixed**, added support for **Japanese code table/Chinese character decoding** (loaded on demand), **greatly improved** decoding success rate
 - 🆙\[[AutoUpdate](https://github.com/MFCer/AutoUpdate)\] Automatic update module implemented based on MFC